Books for Review

 - Joseph, Peniel, E. (2013).
 Stokely: a life.
 Basic Civitas.

 - Lovett, Bobby.
 L. (2013).
 A touch of greatness: a history of Tennessee State University.
-Mercer University Press.
+Cambridge University Press.

 - Mumford, Debra J. (2012).
 Exploring prosperity: Preaching biblical health, wealth, and wisdom.
 Judson Press.